jernwerber/jernwerber/docs/_posts/2024-02-04-data-driven-disappointment-with-d3-js-part-2.md

 title: "Data-Driven Disappointment Part 2: Getting set up and getting started"
 ---

+In part 2 of this series on using the D3 Javascript library (d3.js), we will look at one way to setup data to be consumed by D3 via a tab-separated values data string copied directly out of Google Sheets.
+We will also be introduced to the dataset that we'll be using throughout, a list of lay off casualties derived from the publicly available team information on the website of my former employer, Canada Learning Code.

+_Note: if you're just coming to this series or need a refresher on the story so far, why not check out the [first post]({%- post_url 2024-02-01-data-driven-disappointment-with-d3-js-part-1 -%})?_

 ## What is D3 (and D3.js)?

 [D3 (https://d3js.org)](https://d3js.org), short for _Data-Driven Documents_, is a JavaScript library that is used for data visualisation.
 The "_Documents_" of D3 refer to the [document object model (DOM)](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) of a webpage, with which this library interacts.
 From D3's own website page (_"What is D3?"_, [https://d3js.org/what-is-d3](https://d3js.org/what-is-d3):